ccri/cloud-local/README.md

     source .env
     ./init.sh

-You'll be prompted to enter the accumulo instance name and pasword...
+You'll be prompted to enter the accumulo instance name and pasword...(hint: try "local" and "secret")

 After running init (and make sure you sourced the .env file to get your path right!), try running: